Click each of the 3 tabs below to read the FAQs.

 Board certified pharmacists who are due to recertify do not pay the annual maintenance fee in their recertification year.
 This includes candidates who hold two or more BPS certifications.
 Instead, pharmacists due to recertify should submit the recertification application and pay the recertification fee.

-I have multiple certifications do I pay an annual maintenance fee for all specialties?
+I have multiple certifications.
+Do I pay an annual maintenance fee for each specialty?

 No, pharmacists holding more than one BPS certification are assessed only one annual fee.